 Located in the heart of Adelaide’s west end, say.kitchen is an exciting new initiative from St John’s Youth Services comprised of a training café, gallery and youth hub.
-Due to open early August, say.kitchen will open a whole new world of possibilities for young people in SA.
+Due to open in late 2018, say.kitchen will open a whole new world of possibilities for young people in SA.

 The café, managed by our partners Meridian Vocational College, will provide training and real-world hospitality experience for young people.
 With a menu focussed on indigenous ingredients, the say.kitchen café will be open to the public during the day, and available for function bookings in the evenings.